THE TECH + THE REAL: A FORMULA FOR SUCCESS

 Some things are just irreplaceable.
 That’s why I continue to offer face to face teaching from my studio.
 You get to experience a working artist’s studio and workshop.
 The oldest method of teaching and knowledge transmission is one-to-one teaching in real life.
 I can guide your hand.
 I can see the whole picture, your posture, everything.
 Some things cannot be replicated online.
 Some things you don’t see, you feel.
 Ultimately, the atmosphere, aura and feel of the painting, much like mouthfeel in cuisine, has to be experienced in person - going to a gallery to see an artwork for real is the best way to experience art.
 Art is multisensorial.

 = THAT’S WHY I BELIEVE IN THE BEST OF BOTH WORLDS!

-I’ve always had one foot in the ancient and one foot in the modern as well as one hand in the east and one hand in the west; this is a sort of slogan for me, and is reflected in my heritage and family, upbringing and education - I am ideally placed to offer the best of both worlds.
+I’ve always had one foot in the ancient and one foot in the modern as well as one hand in the east and one hand in the west; this is a sort of motto for me, and is reflected in my heritage and family, upbringing and education - I am ideally placed to offer the best of both worlds.
 I’ve lived on 2 continents, studied and absorbed many traditions of both Europe and Asia and am a product of both the traditional arts (PSTA) and modern contemporary art (Slade).
 I truly believe that the ancient and modern can be combined with no loss of quality or integrity to either.
 I believe that technological advances don’t have to be a threat to the existence of classical forms.
 East and west and ancient and modern sit comfortably side by side and indeed they bring out the best in each other.